Advanced Features

 ```swift theme={"theme":{"light":"github-light","dark":"github-dark"}}

-public struct GenerationOptions {
+public class GenerationOptions {

 public var temperature: Float?